landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-preloaded/README.txt

 == Changelog ==

+= 1.4.0 - January 16, 2024 =
+* UPGRADE NOTICE: This update is affected by the core Ajax Load More 7.0 release.
+Updating this plugin will require updating Ajax Load More to 7.0.
+* UPDATE: Removed all references and output of `alm-reveal` divs.
+* UPDATE: Code cleanup and oragnization.

 = 1.3.3 - May 6, 2019 =
-* FIX - Fixed issue if core Ajax Load More is deactivated the add-on will throw a fatal error becasue of undefined methods.
+* FIX - Fixed fatal error that can occur if core Ajax Load More is deactivated and the add-on remains active.

 = 1.3.2 - August 26, 2018 =